nephio-project/docs/user-guide/exercises.md

 ```
 </details>

-We will also need to configure the nodes for the VLANs.
+You will also need to configure the nodes for the VLANs.
 Again, this
 will be automated in a future release that addresses node setup and
 inter-cluster networking.
 For now, you must run a script that creates them
 in each of the worker nodes.